Every step of international marketing needs to be considered carefully because your customers overseas have very different requirements

 Business owners may feel deflated when first looking into the costs of exporting and importing goods but with the right approach, there are ways to mitigate this.
 Alongside working closely with knowledgeable local partners, business owners can look at concierge services, where mail forwarding services can help to minimize shipping costs, especially helpful in the early days when a business is looking to become established in a new region.

 If your business is in a saturated market ask yourself why an international customer should choose you over their local option.
 Persuading a foreign customer that may not know your brand that your goods or services are the best bet when they have an alternative on their doorstep is not the easiest task.
-Unless you’re a large multinational with a recognizable brand name, it is hard to make that first good impression and impact.
+Unless you’re a large multinational with a recognizable brand name, you can use culture to help build customer lifetime value.

 Global strategies that worked